-- 1. to remove from Article 5.1 of the Law the requirement of being "eligible to vote" to establish or join a political party and more generally to repeal in other legislation the restrictions relating to the eligibility to vote for citizens "deprived of legal capacity by a court", while entirely reconsidering the concept of depriving anyone of legal capacity in Mongolia; [para.
-29] - 2. to extend eligibility for political party membership to include foreign nationals with legal residency and stateless persons, while replacing the reference to "citizen"/"citizens of Mongolia" by "individual" or "everyone" in order to ensure that foreigners and stateless persons may become members of political parties if they so wish; [para.
-34] - 3. to clarify in the Law the term "core civil servant" by specifying the type of public officials prohibited from membership in political parties or by cross-referencing the relevant legislation, while ensuring that any restriction on political party membership is strictly justified, for instance to ensure the political neutrality of the said civil servants; [paras.
-35-36]
+- to remove from Article 5.1 of the Law the requirement of being "eligible to vote" to establish or join a political party and more generally to repeal in other legislation the restrictions relating to the eligibility to vote for citizens "deprived of legal capacity by a court", while entirely reconsidering the concept of depriving anyone of legal capacity in Mongolia; [para.
+36] - to clarify in the Law the term "core civil servant" by specifying the type of public officials prohibited from membership in political parties or by cross-referencing the relevant legislation, while ensuring that any restriction on political party membership is strictly justified, for instance to ensure the political neutrality of the said civil servants; [paras.
+42-44]